RelativeMedia/ci-navigation/README.md

 ```

 ### Build Your Navigation
 Building a single navigation element can be done by passing a singular link to the `build()` method.
+If you are using Bootstrap you will put the following code in place of your `<li>` elements in your navigation.

 ```php
 <?php